What is Social Emotional Learning (SEL)?

 At the end of the year, students have access to see what they have learned and can use it to build upon their skills in the next year.
 Having this evidence or artifacts of their work is something that they can share with others later on in their high school career or refer back to and push their thinking about different topics perhaps that were covered in their classes and learning experiences.

-Providing access to parents, also helps to foster a more collaborative home to school learning community.
-Giving parents and families a look at the learning that is happening by inviting them to see and question or learn about student experiences is important.
+Providing access to families, also helps to foster a more collaborative home to school learning community.
+Giving families a look at the learning that is happening by inviting them to see and question or learn about student experiences is important.
 Digital tools make it easier for us to exchange information, provide more support for students while also focusing on the development of essential skills like self-awareness, relationship-building and decision-making.
 Being able to communicate the learning progress of students with families is critical so that we can provide the most support for students as they are learning throughout the year.

 In our work as educators, it is important that we help students to build their skills over time and focus more on the learning process rather than the end product.
 The idea behind weekly reflections or using digital portfolios is providing a space for students to build a narrative of their work and learning experience.
 Students are better able to track the work that they've done, to find it when they need it and share their work with their family, classmates, and the school community.